codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 |**Search and View options** | {::nomarkdown}<ul><li>Find a Runtime or its clusters by typing part of the Runtime/cluster name, and then navigate to the entries found. </li> <li>Topology view options: Resize to window, zoom in, zoom out, full screen view.</li></ul> {:/}|

 ## Designate a Configuration Runtime
-Designate a GitOps Runtime as a Configuration Runtime to manage resources that need to be synced to the cluster but are Runtime-agnostic.
+Designate a GitOps Runtime as a Configuration Runtime to manage platform-level resources which are Runtime-agnostic.
 These resources are crucial for functionality relating to Products and Promotions in GitOps, such as Promotion Policies, Promotion Templates, and Promotion Flows.

 ##### Single vs multiple Configuration Runtimes
 You can designate a single Runtime or multiple Runtimes as Configuration Runtimes.
 You may want to designate more than one Configuration Runtime for redundancy.
-Codeffresh makes sure that there are no duplicate resources for Promotions among designated Runtimes.
+Codefresh makes sure that there are no duplicate resources for Promotions among designated Configuration Runtimes.

 ##### How to